Best Hunting Boots That Keep You Warm, Dry, and Moving

 Some boots were made for walking.
 This one was made for hauling meat out of the backcountry while your breath freezes midair and your legs are telling you to quit.
 The Schnee’s Hunter II isn’t just a boot.
 It’s a legacy piece.
 Built in Montana by people who know a thing or two about rough weather and rugged terrain, this boot blends classic craftsmanship with modern performance.

+At first glance, the Hunter II looks like something your granddad might have worn — and that’s a compliment.
 The tall 13 inch upper is made from premium oil tanned leather, triple stitched for strength, and paired with a thick, removable wool liner that provides warmth even when damp.
 This is the kind of boot you want when the thermometer drops and the snow’s too deep for your truck.

 Price: Around $320